Discover Natural Pest Control for Gardens Using Predators

 Birds are one of Mother Nature's greatest bug killers.
 I never appreciated how many insects are consumed by our resident birds until I stopped and watched them.
 I live in the northeast of Brazil and from the vantage point of my hammock, I watch a variety of birds.
 Their hunting techniques vary.
 Some such as the tropical kingbird dive at flying insects, catching them in mid-flight, with an audible clap of the beak.
 They eat an assortment of flying insects including butterflies.

-The cattle tyrants, which look similar to the kingbird take insects from the ground.
+The cattle tyrants, that look similar to the kingbird take insects from the ground.
 They are a common sight around cattle, hence the name.
 Here on our farm, they follow the mowers and other machinery waiting for an insect to be disturbed and attempt to fly to freedom.
 Little does the insect know that this opportunistic bird is waiting.

 Another technique we see is used by a bird called a Guira Cuckoo.
 These birds often hunt in a group and look like a forensic team searching for clues, they make a line and walk across the grass in search of insects, lizards, and frogs.